This episode is titled The Mystics and looks at the Mysticism of the Western Church during the Late Middle Ages.

-The leading ideas of these Hugo & Richard are that we must believe and love and sanctify ourselves in order that the soul may reach the ecstasy and composure of contemplation in the knowledge of God.
+The leading idea of these two Victorines is that we must believe, love, and sanctify ourselves in order that the soul may reach the ecstasy and composure of contemplation in the knowledge of God.
 The Scriptures are the supreme guide and the soul by contemplation reaches a spiritual state which the intellect and argumentation could never bring it to.

 Hildegard was born to noble parents in Germany.
-From the age of 3 she experienced visions, which over time revealed to her the nature of God & the universe.
-At a young age her parents sent her to be educated at a Benedictine convent where she spent the rest of her life.
+From the age of three she experienced visions, which over time revealed to her the nature of God and the universe.
+At a young age, her parents sent her to be educated at a Benedictine convent where she spent the rest of her life.

 In 1141, for the first time, she informed others of her visions.
 They persuaded her to have the revelations she had experienced written down.
 It was titled Scivias and became a classic of medieval mysticism.
 The highest authorities in the church, including the Pope, regarded her as a prophetess.

 Bernard of Clair Vaux was numbered as one of her admirers.
 They carried on a lifelong correspondence dealing, among other topics, with the need for church reform.
 Because of her leadership abilities, she eventually became abbess of her convent and in 1148 founded a new convent near Bingen where she remained until her death.
 Besides her administrative duties, she maintained a wide correspondence and authored books on science, medicine, hymnology, and lives of the saints.
 She joined other leaders of the church in condemning the heresy of the Cathars but unlike others she opposed sentencing them to death.